meteor/blaze-tutorial/tutorial/simple-todos/09-publications.md

 ## 9.3: Tasks Subscription

-Then we can subscribe to that publication in the client.
+From here, we can subscribe to that publication in the client.

 As we want to receive changes from this publication we are going to `subscribe` to it inside a `Tracker.autorun`.